TikTok sets new default time limits for minors

 TikTok said Wednesday that every account held by a user under the age of 18 will have a default 60-minute daily screen time limit in the coming weeks.
 The changes arrive during a period in which there are growing concerns among different governments about the app’s security and ability to alter its algorithm to push certain posts.

-The update also mirrors gaming rules imposed on minors in China, where TikTok’s parent company ByteDance is based.
-In 2021, Chinese authorities issued new rules that barred minors from playing online games for only an hour a day and only on Fridays, weekends and public holidays — an effort to curb internet addiction.
+The update also mirrors gaming rules imposed on minors in China, where TikTok’s parent company ByteDance was formerly based.
+It has since relocated to Singapore.
+In 2021, Chinese authorities issued new rules that barred minors from playing online games for only an hour a day and only on Fridays, weekends and public holidays – an effort to curb internet addiction.

 TikTok said it came up with the 60-minute threshold by consulting academic research and experts from the Digital Wellness Lab at Boston Children’s Hospital.